Liverpool dockers' dispute (1995–1998): Aftermath

 The strike failed in its declared objectives, although it provided a modern example of social movement unionism in the United Kingdom, with the Socialist Workers Party describing Liverpool as "symbolic of the collective solidarity inside the working class movement".
-The Socialist Party, known as the Militant tendency prior to 1997, claimed nothing further could have been done, suggesting that "the union needs reclaiming" for the working class.
+The Socialist Party said nothing further could have been done, suggesting that "the union needs reclaiming" for the working class.
 There is no single reason for the length of the dispute, although the area's militant history of trade unionism, coupled with a lack of other jobs the dockers could take, were contributing factors.

 Following the dispute, some dockers bought a semi-derelict bar named The Casablanca on Hope Street in Liverpool city centre, later renamed to The Casa.
 Opened on Christmas Eve 2000, the bar was purchased using the £127,000 fee received from writing the Channel 4 television drama Dockers about the events and was opened as a community hub that offered advice and help for those in need.
 Between the years 2000–2015, an estimated £10 million worth of free advice was offered.
 The funding source is primarily from the main bar, whilst small offices on the upper floors provide support and training facilities.

 With the passage of time, the bitterness felt among dockworkers had reduced.
 In 2012, General Secretary of Unite the Union Len McCluskey, himself a former dockworker, invited sacked dockers to return to the docks for the first time since the dispute ended.
 The intention was to help bring unionisation back to the docks by offering sacked dockers the opportunity to share their experience and knowledge with the 280 dockworkers in Liverpool.